Conduitry/npm2git/README.md

 1. Make sure you're ready to go.
 The `version` field in your `package.json` should already be incremented, and the `files` field should point to everything you want to publish.
 1. Run `npm2git.sh`.
 This creates the orphaned commit and tags it `vX.X.X`, but does not push it.
 Inspect the tag to make sure all seems well.
 1. Push the tag.
+1. Optionally, also push the `vX.X.X-src` tag, which points to the original source that the `vX.X.X` tag was built from.

 ## Installing from Git